By Kim Parnell –

-My parents and older sister immigrated here in 2000 from Germany wherein my parents met and married, both escaping from war in their own respective countries Lebanon (mum) and Kurdistan, North Iraq (dad).
+My parents and older sister immigrated here in 2000 from Germany wherein my parents met and married, both escaping from the war in their own respective countries Lebanon (mum) and Kurdistan, North Iraq (dad).
 Approximately a year after, I was born.
-Growing up, I learnt my father’s native language first (Kurdish), and through watching cartoons and playing with my older sister, I learnt English just in time to commence pre-school.
+Growing up, I learned my father’s native language first (Kurdish), and through watching cartoons and playing with my older sister, I learned English just in time to commence pre-school.
 I strived to embrace my culture and heritage throughout my childhood.
 I was different, and that was that.

 In June 2009 we moved to Bathurst, NSW.
 During this time, I became more aware of my differences to the people around me, as tensions grew around the middle east throughout the media, I felt objectified.
 I felt singled out at times, and I lost some pride in my heritage.
 My identity went through a large transformation.

 In 2010, I flew to Lebanon with my mother and baby sister for the one-year memorial of my late grandfather, whom I never got to meet.
 There I met my still grieving grandmother for the first time as well as many other family members.
 As a young girl in grade three, this was a huge experience for me.
 I quickly formed very close relationships with my aunties, uncles, and cousins, and I got to explore the beauty of my country.
 I felt at home.
 I saw another side that the media likes to sweep under the rug.
 Beautiful, lush green mountains lined with narrow adrenaline-inducing roads, traditional foods that made my mouth water, and most importantly, family.